 - Students may not receive more than one award in this competition.
 Further, GHP will not fund multiple awards for a single project.

-Research award recipients must submit a progress report to GHP by August 31, 2021.
-Reports are to be submitted via the Progress Report section on the GHP website.
+Research award recipients must submit a progress report to GHP by August 31, 2022 via the Progress Report section on the GHP website.

-- If a research award recipient is unable to complete the research for which the application was approved, they must communicate the cause of the challenge to GHP as soon as possible.
-The GHP office will evaluate the situation on a case by case basis to determine if the award can be deferred up to six months.
-This can include any major project changes, IRB refusal, other project issues (program approval, research milestones not attained, etc.)
+- If a research award recipient is unable to complete the research for which the application was approved, they must communicate the issue to GHP as soon as possible.
+The GHP office will evaluate the situation to determine if the award can be deferred up to six months.
+This can include any major project changes, IRB refusal, or other project-related issues (e.g. program approval, research milestones not attained).

 - Research award recipients must be agreeable to meeting the donor who has provided funding for their research award.
 GHP will communicate with award recipients ahead of time if or when this opportunity becomes available.

 Instructions for Applications

 To apply, please complete the form below.
 In order to access the form, students must first sign in below using their McGill student credentials.
 Applications may be submitted in French.
 Les soumissions peuvent être présentées en français.